Nikkydee/Todo_App/server/README.md

 git clone https://github.com/Nikkydee/Todo_App.git
 ```
 - To get the curent working tree, git fetch --all, then checkout to `main` branch.
-- Once in the repository change driectory to the client folder by running `cd client`
+- Once in the repository change driectory to the server folder by running `cd server`
 - Create a file and name it `.env`.
 The content of this file is sent with submission document.
 - Install dependecies by running
 ```bash
  npm install
  ```
-- Finally, to start the front end application, run
+- Finally, to run the server run
 ```bash
   npm start
   ```
-- The application will launch on http://localhost:3000
+- The server will start listening on http://localhost:8082
-- To connect the backend follow the instruction [here](../server/README.md)
+- To start the front end application follow the instruction [here](../client/README.md)

 ## Author